gauravsinghoffl/hexaware-sql-coding-challenges/README.md

 ## 📂 Contents

 - `Ecommerce - SQL Coding Challenge`.docx – Contains table creation, data insertion, and solutions for all 19 tasks
-- `screenshots/` – Screenshots of query outputs if needed
+- `screenshots/` – Screenshots of query outputs included in the above docx file
 - `README.md` – Summary and documentation